hazardous-sun/ouroboros-fs/README.md

    from a node, it will immediately mark that node as `Dead` and broadcast the update, often detecting failures faster than the gossip loop.

+### Gateway Service (Mini-DNS)

+You can optionally run a gateway service using the `--dns-port` flag when running `set-network`.
+This service acts as a simple, stateless proxy and single entry point for the network.

+1. **Polling:** The gateway runs a background loop.
+At a regular interval (set by `--dns-poll`), it sends a `NETMAP GET` command to one of the ring nodes to fetch the status of the entire network.
+2. **Caching Status:** It uses the `NETMAP GET` response to build and refresh an internal map of all nodes and their `Alive`/`Dead` status.
+3. **Proxying:** When a client connects to the gateway (e.g., to send a `FILE PUSH` command), the gateway checks its internal map, finds the first available node marked as `Alive`, and transparently proxies the entire TCP connection to that healthy node.

+This provides a single, stable entry point for the network, so clients don't need to know the address of any specific node.

 ---

 ## Getting Started